The chilling case of Heather Mack

 In the more than two years since Mack has been behind bars in the US, she has fought against the charges, arguing that she paid for her crime during her prison time in Bali.

-The case was set to go to trial on 1 August in Chicago before Mack revealed her intentions for a change of plea.
+The case was set to go to trial on 1 August in Chicago before Mack reached the plea deal with federal prosecutors in Illinois.

-It remains to be seen how long she will face under the plea bargain.

 Schaefer meanwhile is still serving his 18-year sentence in Indonesia before he too will face charges on US soil.